 The maximum number of people entitled to stay at this property is stated on the cottage detail page and furthermore, only those people named on the booking form are entitled to stay.
 If it is found that more people than agreed are using the property, this will be considered a breach of contract and the holidaymaker and his/her party will be asked to leave immediately without any refund.
 Sub letting or assignation of the let is prohibited.

-Pets must not be left unaccompanied in the property at any time and must not be allowed on the beds or furniture.
+Pets must not be left unaccompanied in the property at any time and must not be allowed on the beds.
 The holidaymaker shall be liable for all damage caused by his/her pet or any pet belonging to the holidaymaker’s party.
 A charge will be made for any additional cleaning required.
 The property owner cannot be held responsible for any accident or injury to a pet during their stay.

 Smoking and Vaping are strictly prohibited in all our properties.
 Smoking/Vaping must not be carried out within 5m of the house and all material must be disposed of appropriately.
 Any evidence of smoking will incur a fine of minimum £100 to cover extra cleaning costs.
+The use of illegal drugs is strictly prohibited.

 Arrival and Departure Time